MicrosoftLearning/mslearn-ai-studio/Instructions/04-Use-own-data.md

 ### Prepare the application configuration

-1. Return to the browser tab containing the Azure portal (keeping the Azure AI Foundry portal open in the existing tab).
+1. Return to the browser tab containing the Azure portal (keeping the Foundry portal open in the existing tab).
 1. Use the **[\>_]** button to the right of the search bar at the top of the page to create a new Cloud Shell in the Azure portal, selecting a ***PowerShell*** environment with no storage in your subscription.

     The cloud shell provides a command-line interface in a pane at the bottom of the Azure portal.
 You can resize or maximize this pane to make it easier to work in.